RodolfoFerro/aoc-22/README.md

 I'm joining the mini challenges for the Advent of Code this year.
 You can find more info [here](https://adventofcode.com/2022).

-My solutions are implemented in pure Python, using some modukles from the _stdlib_.
+My solutions are implemented in pure Python, using some modules from the _stdlib_ (nothing needs to be installed).

 ## Running the solutions